Post

 Final words

-Years ago Google started a war to modding, over time this made the experience very frustrating and I think this is preventing many people to try modding or even to roll back to a stock setup, as consequence I feel like the community is slowly dying.
-Modding is risky (it can get your bank account frozen for example, personal experience…), but the price is usually a more powerful, more private and more free phone.
+Years ago Google started a war to modding, over time this made the experience very frustrating and I feel like the community is at risk.
+Modding is dangerous because corporations made it very dangerous: you can void your warranty, lose data, lose access to countless useful apps or even get locked out of your bank account (personal experience), but the prize is usually a more powerful, more private and more free phone.
+Please fight back.
+Explore and support open source modding/rooting projects and dispute the increasingly oppressive attitude of corporations like Google.

 Peace.